QuarticCat/cute-dot/README.md

 ## Extend It As You Like

 It might be too simple to meet your needs.
 However, considering that it is so tiny, everyone learned zsh can easily extend it.
+This is what I expect it to be -- a start of your own dotfile manager.
 Here are some examples.

 ### Configure options from outside